CS FMP 200 - Car radio AEG - Free user manual and instructions

 Warranty

 Within the warranty period, all imperfections which are due to defective material or production procedures will be remedied free of charge.
-Within the warranty period the device will be repaired or replaced on discretion of the Service or ITM Technology AG.
+Within the warranty period, the device will be repaired or replaced at the discretion of the Service or ITM Technology AG.

-Replaced parts/devices which are replaced become property of ITM Technology AG.
+Replaced parts/devices become property of ITM Technology AG.
 The replacement of the device does not automatically renew or extend the warranty.
-The primal warranty period of the original device remains same and ends after 24 month.
-Damages which are due to improper use, wear, tear interference of a third party or circumstances beyond our control are not covered by the warranty.
-Consumables such as batteries, packing material etc. and imperfections which hardly reduce the value or serviceability of the device are not covered by the warranty.
-Claims for damages which are not based on a deliberate act or a grossly negligence of the producer, are exempted.
-Our customer service naturally remains at your disposal after the period of warranty.
-After expiration of the warranty or in case of damages for which we can not accept warranty you will not receive an estimate.
+The original warranty period of the original device remains the same and ends after 24 months.
+Damages which are due to improper use, wear, tear, interference of a third party, or circumstances beyond our control are not covered by the warranty.
+Consumables such as batteries, packing material, etc., and imperfections which hardly reduce the value or serviceability of the device are not covered by the warranty.
+Claims for damages which are not based on a deliberate act or gross negligence of the producer are exempted.
+Our customer service naturally remains at your disposal after the warranty period.
+After expiration of the warranty or in case of damages for which we cannot accept warranty, you will not receive an estimate.

 EC Type-Approval Certificate